-- 1. Select the SpO2 numeric area or waveform area to enter the SpO2 dialog.
+- Select the SpO2 numeric area or waveform area to enter the SpO2 dialog.

 - 2. Select the PR tab.

 - 3. Select the Setup tab.

 - 4. Set PR Source.

 The dropdown list of the PR Source displays the currently available PR sources from top to bottom by priority.
 When you select Auto, the system will automatically select the first option as the PR source.
 If the current PR source is unavailable, the system will automatically switch PR Source to Auto.
-When you select IBP, the system will automatically select the first option.
+When you select IBP, the system will automatically select the first pressure label as the PR source.

-10.7.4 Showing/Hiding PR
+11.7.4 Showing/Hiding PR